Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### Testing AdaptFM

 We have provided some test data for AdaptFM on [hugging face](https://huggingface.co/datasets/hbakhtiar/AdaptFM_Testing/tree/main).
 Descriptions of each dataset are in the hugging face 'ReadME' file.
+You can download datasets by using the below codeblock.
+Update'local_dir' to the location you want to download the data (write the folder location in quotes).

+Use 'allow_patterns' to specify the dataset you want to download.
+The folder name should have /* at the end to download all contents in the folder.
+The folder name should be in quotes as below.

-You can download datasets by using the below codeblock, change 'allow_patterns' to the dataset you want to download, and 'local_dir' to the location you want to download the data.
-Note the entire repo is over 100GB so ensure you have enough space before downloading.
+You can download the entire dataset at once by removing the 'allow_patterns' line completely. **However note that the repo is over 100GB so ensure you have enough space before downloading**

 ```
+conda activate AdaptFM
 pip install huggingface_hub

 python -c "